anotherlab/IsUserInApple-golang/README.md

 After you create a new API key, the KeyID value will be in the column labeled "KEY ID" for the key that you just created.

 ## Referenced packages
 This app uses the <a href="https://github.com/dgrijalva/jwt-go" target="_blank">dgrijalva/jwt-go library</a> to create and sign the JWT.
+The reference is in <a href="https://github.com/anotherlab/IsUserInApple-golang/blob/main/go.mod" target="_blank">go.mod</a> and should be installed when the app is built.
+If it doesn't get installed, you can install it with

+`go get github.com/dgrijalva/jwt-go`

 ## How to build it
 Assuming that you have Go installed, you can build it from the command line with